Pavel-Gs/pg_portfolio/README.md

 Mapping/iterating through the components, a bit of prop drilling as well.
 Also, useState and useEffect hooks are used extensively, which allows for the dynamic seamless update of the content.

 ### `React-router-dom`
-As far as I'm aware, there is no way to create routes natively in React.
+As far as I'm aware, there is no convenient way to create routes natively in React.
 But there are libraries, which can provide that functionality.
 React-router is one of them.

 ### `SASS`
 I prefer to use SASS instead of regular CSS, primarily due to the nesting capability.